amadevstudio/elasticsearch_data_migrator/README.md

 I recommend using [elasticdump](https://github.com/elasticsearch-dump/elasticsearch-dump) to migrate the schema and other index settings.

 But it is too slow to transfer data and overwrites documents.
-If you just need to move it to a clean index, then you can speed up if you check whether the document has already been written, increase the number of threads.
+If you just need to move it to a clean index, then you can speed up if you check whether the document has already been written and by increasing the number of parallel async tasks.

-It also saves the scroll id for the ability to continue after the break.
+Additionally, the script saves the scroll ID, allowing you to continue the migration after any interruptions.

 Run:
 ```bash